S3-working-group/s3-handbook/introduction.md

 * *socio*
     * from Latin *socius* - companion, friend
 * *-cracy*
-    * from Ancient Greek κράτος (krátos, “power, rule”)
+    * from Ancient Greek krátos - “power, rule”
 * different to the rule of the *demos*
     * the general mass of people with voting privileges